Mistake #1. Gardening for the now, not the future.

 Remember the saying, “if you fail to plan, then you are planning to fail”?
-This gardening error can be readily seen in many overgrown gardens, which have over-matured planted areas.
-It is all too common to plant for the final project to look aesthetic and complete, however, without proper forward planning you may create long-term problems in overgrown plants with ill-health.
+This can be seen in many overgrown gardens, which have over-matured planted areas.
+It is all too common to plant with the final look in mind without taking into consideration the growth of the plant and how it will look further down the track.
+This can create long-term problems for you and your plant’s health.

 Fix: Plan your garden design for the future and consider the fully-grown plant size, which will enable you to have a great looking garden when it matures.
 Take the time to look for full-grown plant dimensions and design accordingly.
 The upkeep of plants placed too close together will potentially be more labour intensive as they require more trimming.
 Seek advice from nurseries, landscape designers and knowledgeable gardeners.

 Does your garden look great all year round?
-A good garden will look good for one of the four seasons, but a great garden will impress all year round.
+A good garden will look good for one of the four seasons, but a great garden will impress every day of the year.
 Gardeners tend to visualise the plants when in season or in flower but need to remember that not all plants appear captivating through all seasons.